Thursday, August 15, 2024

 Special collection resources are available to you at UCLA's Special Collections Library.
 It is part of a larger umbrella set of collections known as ONLINE ARCHIVE of CALIFORNIA.
 Our FWC archival materials are organized in UCLA's Special Collections Library located in the Young Research Library.

-NOTE: A special 1-hour workshop will be given to you in January 2025 (part of the Music Section programming).
+Of SPECIAL INTEREST: One-hour workshop will be given on February 19th 2025 (part of the Music Section programming).
 The purpose is to learn about our own personal and family primary sources and archival materials.
-In addition, the presenter will show us how to care, organize, and curate our own family archival documents (e.g., photos, letters, correspondence, and other personal documents).
+In addition, the presenter, Andrea Hoff, will show us how to preserve, organize, and curate our own family archival documents (e.g., photos, letters, correspondence, and other documents).

 From early technologies of a printing press and card catalogs